Gigi Dolin: Return to independent circuit (2025–present)

 After being released by WWE, Kelly returned to going by her real name and returned to performing on the independent circuit.
 Kelly made her first post-WWE appearance for Wrestling Revolver at their event Cage of Horror 4, where she faced her real life fiancé Zachary Wentz.
 During the match, Kelly suffered a legitimate leg injury, and the bout was ruled a no-contest.
 It was later revealed that the injury was not serious.
+On September 16 episode of MLP Mayhem, Kelly defeated Gisele Shaw for the MLP Canadian Women's Championship.

 Return to Major League Wrestling (2025–present)

-On the October 4, 2025, Slaughterhouse event, Kelly made her return to MLW since 2020, via video package confronted Shotzi, and challenging her to a match at Don Gato Tequila.
+On the October 4, 2025, Slaughterhouse event, Kelly made her first return to MLW since 2020.
+Appearing via video package, Kelly confronted Shotzi, challenging her to a match at Don Gato Tequila, which resulted in a loss.
+At Battle Riot, she would wrestle Shotzi again, resulting in another loss.

 Professional wrestling persona and style

 Kelly's gimmick was initially based on her past and appearance on My Big Fat American Gypsy Wedding, leading her to use the nicknames "Gypsy Princess" and "Gypsy Queen".
 However, her persona has since adopted more of a gothic and sexual tone, and is now more based on a succubus.
 She uses the nickname "Hell's Favorite Harlot", and is known for using tactics such as biting and licking opponents during matches as a way to psyche them out.
-She has often been compared physically to former WWE wrestler Paige, who also licked her opponents.
+She has often been compared physically to WWE wrestler Paige, who also licked her opponents.

 Her main finisher is the Gigi Driver, which is an Abdominal stretch driver.
 As well as being a professional wrestler, Kelly is also a valet and most notably valeted Austin Theory.